Estimated reading time: 7 minutes

 In our first experiment, we harvested more than 60 trees from the initial 10 we layered into the stoolbed trench.

-As expected, that number went up for the first couple of years as the trees in the bottom of the trench became more established.
+As expected, that number went up for the first couple of years as the trees at the bottom of the trench became more established.

 However, our early results were a bit mixed.

 We also grow cherry rootstocks using the stoolbed technique.
-Cherries are notoriously hard to grow from either seed or cutting, so stoolbeds are the traditional way of growing them.
+Cherries are notoriously hard to grow from both seed or cutting, so stoolbeds are the traditional way of growing them.

 However, they are much more fickle than apples!